anirudhreddy18/GCP-SA/Notes.md

            Small to medium DB’s
      - Cloud Big Table - wide column DB, not server less. streaming, Large analytical & operational workloads.

-Serverless

-App Engine (AWS Beanstalk)

-Load Balancing
+### Load Balancing
-  Features:
+ 1. Features:
     - distribute load across instances in multiple regions & zones.
 Enables High Availability
     - health check (resiliency)
     - works with autoscaling
     - global load balancing with single cast IP
-   Layers:
+ 2. Layers:
      - layer 3 IP: transfers bits & bytes
      - layer 4 TCP, TLS, UDP - delivery guarantee
      - layer 7 http, https ,smtp-> application layer Most apps fall under this layer.
 Applications at layer 7 use layers beneath them.
 Ex: Https uses TCP layer underneath.
-  Client to LB over internet : TLS/SSL
+3. Client to LB over internet : TLS/SSL
-  Load balancer to VM -> internal google network.
-Http is OK SSL offloading -> client to LB use https & then use http.
+4. Load balancer to VM -> internal google network.
+Http is OK
+5. SSL offloading -> client to LB use https & then use http.
 So offloading load of your VM instances..

- Components:
+ ### Components:
    - Frontend -> IP which clients use to hit LB.
    - Path -> ALB use based on host or path based routing
    - Backend -> can be MIG, Containers etc. A single backend service can contain multiple backends.

    - can server requests by user Geo.
 For low latency
    - Can serve requests only from 1 region, if other region is down.
    - Global routing uses premium networking tier.

-Cloud RUN(ECS)
-* Container to production in seconds
-* Fully managed server less platform, Pay per use(CPU, Requests, Networking)
-* KNative
-* simple container apps, for complicated use Kubernetes

-  Usecases
-    Web API’s, Microservices, Event Driven Apps

-  Anthos -> run K8s cluster anywhere on Prem , gcp, public cloud or combination Cloud run for Anthos -> deploy to anthos clusters running on Prem or GCP.

-Cloud Functions(Lambda)
+## Cloud Functions(Lambda)
   Code will used to create container image & then deployed to Cloud Run(V2)

 * Autoscaling -> new containers get created.
 When there is an invocation, there will a new container that will spin up & process the request.
 3 concurrent requests -> 3 containers.
 If a container finished processing the request, then existing container can be used.